Maryland Public Information Act Requests

 DPW will respond to each PIA request as promptly as reasonable.
 Within ten (10) days of receipt, a written response will be sent along with the non-exempt, responsive documents in DPW’s custody, or a written notice will be sent notifying you that the response could take up to 30 days to process from the date the application was received.

 If a request can be completed in fewer than two (2) hours, the responsive records will be provided at no cost.
 If a request will take longer than two (2) hours to complete, a written time estimate for completion will be provided and a reasonable fee will be assessed.
 GP § 4-206.
 Applicable fees may be waived if DPW determines that a fee waiver would be in the public interest.
 GP § 4-206(e)(2)(ii).
 Fees are based solely on the actual cost incurred by DPW to search for, review, and produce the records requested.
 The cost is calculated by prorating the salaries of the staff and attorneys for the actual time they will spend preparing the response.
 GP § 4-206(b)(2).

 Although the PIA favors public access to records, the Act limits disclosure in circumstances where the Maryland General Assembly has determined that records or information must remain private or confidential.
 For example, medical records, Social Security numbers, and the home addresses and phone numbers of government employees are protected.
 Other exceptions also apply under State and federal law.
 However, if a responsive record contains both exempt and non-exempt information under the Act, the exempt information will be redacted if possible and the document will be made available to the applicant if permissible.

-You may download the public record request form here.
+You may download the public record request form on the Public Works' Website.